lovish-ab/grocery_delivery_docs/docs/technical_stack.md

 - **Scalability:** PostgreSQL and AWS EC2 scale easily as traffic grows.
 - **Security:** JWT authentication, bcrypt hashing, and HTTPS for safe data handling.

-This setup ensures a **reliable, secure, and scalable grocery delivery platform** for both buyers and sellers.
+This setup ensures a **reliable, secure, and scalable platform** for both buyers and sellers.

 ---